Nipponhomes vs Akiya Japan

 Is Akiya Japan free?

 Akiya Japan has a free tier, but its public pricing page says free users are limited to 4 search result pages and 8 property views per day.
 Fuller access requires a paid subscriber plan.
-Nippon Homes keeps all listings viewable on the free tier.
+Nipponhomes keeps all listings viewable on the free tier.

 Does Akiya Japan only list akiya?